reevesAstronomy/financial-econometrics-exercises/README.md

-Some coding exercises from ACTSC/STAT 974 (Financial Econometrics) to practice material learned from auditing the class.
+Some coding exercises, written in the R programming language, from ACTSC/STAT 974 (graduate-level Financial Econometrics) to practice material learned from auditing the class.
 Course description: https://uwaterloo.ca/graduate-studies-academic-calendar/node/7098

 Exercises include:
 - H1: Autocorrelation function